 Willingness to Learn

 You do not have all the answers.
 None of us do.
 You are applying for a position to add to your education in the workplace.
-In an interview, you will convey your interest in the position.
+In an interview, you will convey your interest in the work.
 You will talk about what you bring to an organization to help them be successful.
 But you also want to express your interest in learning more about the field.
 Can you reference a previous experience that illustrates your willingness to learn?

 Attention to Detail